khangtictoc/CTF-Writeup-Practice/Web/SQL_Injection/picoCTF/Web_Gauntlet.md

 Our query: `SELECT * FROM users WHERE username='ad'||'min'/**//*'  AND password='123'`

 When you done reaching to 6/5 round.
-Back to **filter** file and the flag is there !
+Back to **filter.php** file and the flag is there !

 #### The Flag (for reference): ✔️
 ```